-If you’re running an ecommerce campaign and want to track sales or revenue data, for example, you can do this through setting up goal tracking on your website.
+If you’re running an e-commerce digital marketing campaign and want to track sales or revenue data, for example, you can do this by setting up goal tracking on your website.
 Platforms like Google Analytics and Google Tag Manager allow you to measure what sources, campaigns, pages, and experiments translate to revenue.

 Establishing your ideal “win rate” is a good start.
 This will help you identify the kind of variation you’re looking for from the experiment findings.
 For example, is a 5% improvement in conversion rate a success, or do you want sharper increases of 20% or more?

-Focus on the data that is aligned to your business and marketing objectives, like sales activity, as opposed to vanity metrics, like Facebook likes.
-The latter provide little value to decision makers when analysing results.
+Focus on the data that is aligned with your business and digital marketing objectives, like sales activity, as opposed to vanity metrics, like Facebook likes.
+The latter provides little value to decision-makers when analysing results.

 Rather than focusing on total sales, you may choose to focus on cost per acquisition (CPA) to reduce the amount spent per lead.
 This reduction will ultimately help you become more efficient with your online advertising budget.
 Your business will be able to generate more sales and revenue from less ad spend.